ryotaro612/narumi/README.md

 ## Installation

-Put `narumi-mode.el` in a directory that Emacs can see.
+Put `narumi.el` in a directory that Emacs can see.

 ## Usage